-The DICOM data shall be created by using the DICOM General Purpose Media Storage Application Profile.
+The DICOM data shall be created by using the DICOM Media Storage Application Profile appropriate for the content as defined in the Distribute Imaging Information on Media transaction and depending on the Options supported by the Portable Media Creator.
 The DICOMDIR file shall reference all DICOM files stored on the media.